 During the next fifteen to twenty years, the global population will continue to rise, placing unprecedented pressures on the supply and demand for the global food system.
 An increase in the more affluent middle classes will further impact the dynamic as a more western diet is sought around the globe.
 Competition for land, water and energy will intensify, compounded by the impacts of climate change.

 In recent years egg production practices have been the subject of high profile campaigns highlighting a range of welfare and environmental concerns.
 Concerns have been expressed with regards to the treatment of birds, use of antibiotics, energy usage, waste generation and pollution of air, soil and water.
 At the same time the industry faces increasing scrutiny over standards of food safety and biosecurity.
-Farming also faces an ever increasing social challenge due to the lack of young people willing to engage in an industry which is seen as challenging with low rewards.
+Farming also faces an ever-increasing social challenge due to the lack of young people willing to engage in an industry which is seen as challenging with low rewards.

-We have a proud history of working with the agricultural community to provide the highest quality eggs that our customers expect while minimising our impacts.
+We have a proud history of working with the farming community to provide the highest quality eggs that our customers expect while minimising our impacts.
 Through our M&S Select Farm Sourcing Standards and Farming for the Future

 programme we are working with suppliers and farmers to help them address the ethical, environmental and economic challenges they face in order to maintain a long-term sustainable and secure supply.